mk-fg/fgtk/README.rst

 first attempt - i.e. something likely wrong with the config and there's no point restarting it ad nauseum.

-Python3/asyncio, requires python-systemd installed, use -h/--help and -d/--debug
+Python/asyncio, requires python-systemd installed, use -h/--help and -d/--debug
 opts for more info.

+bt-pan_
+'''''''
-bt-pan
+.. _bt-pan: bt-pan
-''''''

 Note: you might want to look at "bneptest" tool that comes with bluez - might be a good replacement for this script, which I haven't seen at the moment of its